rdmpage/ipni-coldp/README.md

 ### Exports and releases

-The data to add to ChecklistBank are held in the views `names_with_references` and `references` in the SQLIte database.
+The data to add to ChecklistBank are held in the views `names_with_references` and `references` in the SQLite database.
 These views should be exported as `names.tsv` and `references.tsv` respectively (in tab-delimited format), and together with the `metadata.yml` file comprise a release.
 Releases are versioned by date, and automatically get assigned a DOI via Zenodo.

 Note that the release should only include ColDP files so anything else should not be in the release.
 Add any unwanted files to a file called `.gitattributes`: